mkpartners/cremedelacrm-www/content/post/salesforce-how-to-abcs-l.md

 Test by clicking the login link which will launch another window with a Salesforce instance.
 On the top right-hand side, you will notice a prompt letting you know that the administrator has now logged in as the user.
 {{< image src="/img/0_U0nxp4F_qFmfpNF-.png" title="Image" >}}

-Of course, if you still need a hand getting started or just getting more out of your org in general, [drop us a line](https://appexchange.salesforce.com/appxConsultingListingDetail?listingId=a0N30000001gF9jEAE)!
-We’re always happy to help.
 Until next time, keep working hard, smart, and happy.
 And we’ll see you in the cloud.